nahmad2000/Road-Damage-Detection/README.md

 ```

-* If you want to build a model from scratch then you should use this code instead:
+* If you want to build a model from scratch then you should use this code instead of pretrained:

 ```
 # Choose from ['n', 's', 'm', 'l', 'x']